uxlfoundation/oneapi-construction-kit/.github/README.md

 Planned_testing workflows each use a particular llvm artefact according to llvm version, OS and architecture (e.g. llvm 19/20/21, Ubuntu_24, x86_64).
 The specific version to use and branch to reference are contained in the .yml workflow definition. llvm artefacts can be installed, built or accessed as pre-built artefacts from Github cache.
 They are handled as follows:
 - PR testing: llvm artefact is installed as needed.
 - Planned testing: a flag is set depending on whether the llvm version is stable.
-If the cache flag is set, cache is used with llvm artefact being built if required.
+If the `use_llvm_github_cache` flag is set, cache is used with llvm artefact being built if required.
 If the flag is not set, the llvm artefact is always built.

 Support for future llvm artefact versions can be added by copying the latest planned_testing workflow definition and updating the llvm variables accordingly (e.g. 21 to 22).